Error: Field cannot be left blank.

 If a customer is currently on NEM 2.0, the Permanent Battery Storage Rebate Program does not require that the customer switch to NEM 3.0 to receive the rebate.

 However, please be aware that increasing the capacity of your solar may require you to switch from NEM 2.0 to NEM 3.0.
-Please check with your permanent battery storage installer beforehand to see if you would be affected.
+Please check with your permanent battery storage installer beforehand to see if you will be affected.

 More on battery storage and clean energy